For people with recurring Babesia sweats, fatigue, and headaches

 There are three herbs that help to significantly reduce the fatigue and headache symptoms of Babesia

 Babesia has the nickname “Malaria of the Northeastern United States” due to its similarities to malaria, which is another protozoa infection.”
 However, one expert says that Babesia often requires higher doses of medications than malaria3.
 Herbs that are effective at treating malaria and other protozoan infections also reduce Babesia symptoms in patients.
 When these herbs are used in an anti-Babesia herb treatment approach, patients report more energy, greater stamina, and less headaches.
+Encapsulating these herbs into micorparticles enables them to penetrate deeper into cells and tissues where Babesia can hide out.

 Herb #1: Herba Artemisiae Annuae, Chinese name: Qing Hao4